All Episodes

 That says a lot for Corey.

-You know, the media, there was a media research article out yesterday that showed in terms of negative articles about different issues involving the two candidates now, your father, Donald Trump and Hillary Clinton, that negative media that your father gets four to five to six times as much negative coverage as Hillary Clinton does.
+You know, the media, there was a media research article out yesterday that showed in terms of negative articles about different issues involving the two candidates now, your father, Donald Trump, and Hillary Clinton, that negative media, that your father gets four to five to six times as much negative coverage as Hillary Clinton does.

-Uh one major example was the New York Times.
+One major example was the New York Times.

-I mean, it it's basically, you know, Jeff Bezos uh and his liberal friends using it as a pit bull to try to push their policies on other people.
+I mean, when you have, you know, the Washington Post and everything that they've done, I mean, it's basically, you know, Jeff Bezos and his liberal friends using it as a pit bull to try to push their policies on other people.

-If my father did one-tenth of what the Clintons did, you know, by the way, uh what they did while in government, okay, let alone in in the private sector, but what they did while in government, I mean, he'd be in jail for the rest of his life.
+If my father did one-tenth of what the Clintons did, you know, by the way, what they did while in government, okay, let alone in the private sector, but what they did while in government, I mean, he'd be in jail for the rest of his life.

-It's it's crazy.
+It's crazy.

-The general standard is disgusting.
+The standard is disgusting.

-Yesterday I had on one of the Benghazi heroes, this was a guy that was at the annex, and he and Glenn Daugherty, who ended up giving his life trying to save lives in Benghazi and Ty Woods, and of course we lost Ambassador Stevens and Sean Smith.
+This was a guy that was at the annex, and he and Glenn Dougherty, who ended up giving his life trying to save lives in Benghazi and Ty Woods.

 And what's so amazing about that is, you know, Ambassador Stevens requested security for months and months and months, dozens of times, because he knew that this area of Libya had become a hotbed for terrorist training.

-The the requests were denied.
+The requests were denied.

-During the attack, this guy sat here yesterday and I had my mouth open as he's explaining that they were told repeatedly not to go help people at the embassy that were under fire.
+During the attack, this guy sat here yesterday, and I had my mouth open as he's explaining that they were told repeatedly not to go help people at the embassy that were under fire.

-And then afterwards he says, I'm in Germany and I'm watching, I knew it was a terrorist attack, and I'm watching Hillary and Obama lie to the American people and say that it was uh a spontaneous demonstration gone awry because of a YouTube video, uh as though as though the demonstrators had an RPG in their back pocket, and still today they don't even have that tied up, and we still don't even have a full complete report on it.
+And I'm watching Hillary and Obama lie to the American people and say that it was a spontaneous demonstration gone awry because of a YouTube video as though the demonstrators had an RPG in their back pocket.

-I mean, those are the kind of lies I mean, this administration can't even tell the American people the truth.
+I mean, this administration can't even tell the American people the truth.

 It's no different than the FBI editing the transcripts from the Orlando shooting.

-I mean, what we're not big enough, we're not big kids enough that we can't read about I mean we everyone knows it's radical Islam.
+We're not big kids enough that we can't read about it.

-They they can't even say it.
+They can't even say it.

-Like they're a bunch of two year olds and the lies have to stop.
+I mean, they're treating the American people like they're a bunch of dummies, like they're a bunch of two-year-olds, and the lies have to stop.

-I don't believe for a minute as they gave us the quote translation from the Arabic that he said God.
+I don't believe for a minute, as they gave us the, quote, translation from the Arabic that he said, God.

 They would rather use it to try to push gun control.

-So it's not only the people that are here whether they're homegrown, whether they're you know been lucid in immigration from you know generations past, you know, these are people have come to America they take advantage of every opportunity except they never actually assimilate.
+So it's not only the people that are here, whether they're homegrown, whether they're been loosed immigration from generations past.

 They never really like this country.

-They're all about their own countries but they'll they'll leak you know they'll suck us dry for everything they possibly can and and then they still hate us and they want to kill our people.
+They're all about their own countries, but they'll suck us dry for everything they possibly can.

-It's Sean I I'll never understand it.
+Sean, I'll never understand it.

-I mean the fact that we're even having this conversation is an embarrassment but this is the dialogue that we're getting from these people and you know the the lies the deceit and the fact that you know our own administrations are taking better care of people from other countries than the people they were actually elected to serve is ridiculous.
+And the lies, the deceit, and the fact that our own administrations are taking better care of people from other countries than the people they were actually elected to serve is ridiculous.

-It really is and when you look at the money if you follow the money and I've been really harping on this now for the last three or four days on radio and TV, you know, I'm bothered that Hillary Clinton took tw up to twenty five million dollars for the Clinton Foundation from Saudi Arabia, uh 10 million dollars for the Clinton library here is a country where if you're gay or lesbian it's punishable by death.
+And when you look at the money, if you follow the money, and I've been really harping on this now for the last three or four days on radio and TV, I'm bothered that Hillary Clinton took up to $25 million for the Clinton Foundation from Saudi Arabia, $10 million for the Clinton Library.

-If you're a woman, men tell you how to dress you can drive gay and woman rights.
+If you're a woman, men tell you how to dress.

-I mean give me a break.
+I mean, give me a break.

-And that's the double standard that people are sick of Sean.
+And that's the double standard that people are sick of, Sean.

 That's the kind of nonsense that happens.